Short Film Cinematography: Day 2 of 2

 My attempt at getting gritty-ish images with a tinge of polish

 Hey everyone, in this post we're gonna look at day 2 of a short film I DP'd in October called Hello Ma'am.
 Link to my day 1 breakdown is here.
 On day 1, we were filming in a fancy house and using a lot of soft-lighting and controlled camera movement (dolly + sticks).
 On day 2, we were in a shitty-house that is a stark contrast to day 1 (the film starts out with what we shot here on day 2).
-The mindset with the cinematography was to fuck shit up.
+The mindset with the cinematography was to 'mess up the iamge'.
 We wanted a sense of fractured light, and a kinetic & subjective camera that moves through the world as the main character does.
 The production designer, Ashley Landavazo did a great job of art direction which made it easier to get richer images on-camera.
 You'll notice that there is a consistent warm/amber hue throughout the frames.
 The director wanted it to feel like "the heat of summer."
 Now, I didn't go crazy with the in-camera color-temperature, but I did nudge it in the right direction while on-set.
 For instance, we put warmer gels on some of the lights at times, and an in-camera white balance of 6000-7000k.
 Then the rest of the look came through in the grade.
 We're going to look at some of the techniques that I think worked quite well, while discussing some that may have needed a different approach or a subtle tweak.

 We shot the day almost entirely handheld to further have the camera feel attached to the character in a way.
 We wanted it to feel very subjective so wherever our characters went, and however our character moved, the camera would sort of follow.
 We also shot this day at 1600 ISO because I wanted to degrade the image a bit more and introduce some noise, which looks pleasing on the Alexa (I usually don't like shooting high ISO's, especially with most RED's, but I liked what the Alexa was doing at 1600).